Eric Holcomb is the 51st Governor of Indiana.

-A life-long Hoosier, Governor Holcomb is a veteran of the United States Navy, was a trusted adviser to both Governor Mitch Daniels and Senator Dan Coats, and a former state chairman of the Indiana Republican Party and, as such, a member of the Republican National Committee.
+A lifelong Hoosier, Gov. Holcomb is a veteran of the United States Navy, served as the state’s 51st Lt.
+Governor, was a trusted advisor to both Gov. Mitch Daniels and Sen. Dan Coats, worked for Congressman John Hostettler and is a former state chairman of the Indiana Republican Party.

-Governor Holcomb is a graduate of Pike High School in Indianapolis and Hanover College in southeastern Indiana where he majored in U.S. History with a focus on the American Civil War and the Reconstruction Era.
-A student of history, he is a collector of presidential signatures and currently has documents signed by 40 of our nation’s 44 presidents.
+The governor is a graduate of Pike High School in Indianapolis and Hanover College in southeastern Indiana where he majored in U.S. History with a focus on the American Civil War and the Reconstruction Era.
+He is a collector of presidential signatures and currently has documents signed by all 44 of our nation’s presidents.

-He and his wife, Janet, live with their dog, Henry, on the northwest side of Indianapolis.
+He and his wife, Janet, live with their Miniature Schnauzer, Henry, in the Governor’s Residence on North Meridian Street in Indianapolis.